 Lastly, you can take all that grounded energy you’ve harnessed and offer it to the heavens.
-Return to a standing posture and shift your weight into one foot, drawing the opposite foot to the inner thigh or calf muscle (think above or below the knee).
+Return to a standing posture and shift your weight to one foot, drawing the opposite foot to the inner thigh or calf muscle (think above or below the knee).
 Hug everything in to the midline of the body as you draw your palms together at your heart, coming into Tree Pose (Vrksasana).
 Once you’ve established an energetic exchange with the earth beneath you, draw your hands all the way up overhead, framing the ears with the biceps.
 Look toward the sky and smile, as you stand tall and proud, rooted firmly in your foundations as you prepare to do the necessary work that lay ahead on your unique path.
 After you’ve tested your balance for several breaths, be sure to switch sides.

-Photos courtesy of Beth Kessler Photography
+Photos credit: Beth Kessler Photography

 Andrea Rice is a writer and editor covering health, wellness, and lifestyle.
 Her work has also appeared in Yoga Journal, The Wanderlust Journal, mindbodygreen, SONIMA, New York Yoga+Life, and WALTER Magazine, among others.
 She has also worked as a journalist for The New York Times and INDY Week, and as an editor for Astrostyle.
 As a yoga and meditation teacher with more than a decade of experience, Andrea has offered yoga, meditation, journaling, creativity and astrology workshops in New York and now in Raleigh, NC, where she currently resides.
 She has also been a presenter at Wanderlust Festivals in Vermont.
 Her first book, The Yoga Almanac,was released in March 2020 by New Harbinger Publications.
 Follow Andrea and The Yoga Almanacon Instagram or visit her website to learn more.